-During the fiscal year ended December 31, 2011, Messrs.
+During the transition period ended June 30, 2012, Messrs.
 Stuka and Weinstein and Dr. Barer served on our compensation committee.
-We established our compensation committee during the fiscal year ended December 31, 2011.
-Prior to that, we did not have a compensation committee and during such period, Ofir Paz, our chief executive officer, and Asher Holzer, our president and former chairman, participated in deliberations of the board of directors concerning executive officer compensation.
-None of our executive officers currently serves, or in the past year has served, as a member of the board of directors or compensation committee.
+None of our executive officers currently serves, or in the past year has served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our board of directors or compensation committee.